 The Hall of Heroes is named after Spartanburg County native and hero, CPL Thomas E. Atkins, who served in the Army during WWII.
 He was born in Campobello and is buried in Inman.
 To read his service story, click here.

-A military-style ceremony will be held at 7:00 p.m. on Thursday, October 13th, at the Spartanburg Memorial Auditorium, for the veterans who are chosen for induction.
+A military-style ceremony will be held at 7:00 p.m. on Thursday, October 12, 2023 for the veterans who are chosen for induction.
 This event will be open to the public.
 The recognized veterans will receive an award but will not have to speak at the ceremony.

 A biography (service story) of the veteran and a picture (military photo preferred) must be included in the nomination submission.
 A shadow box with military awards is recommended for the program but not required.
 The veteran or veteran’s family must sign a media release form in order to participate.

-At the ceremony on October 13th, we will also recognize up to five individuals or businesses in the community that have gone above and beyond in supporting veterans, veteran families, and veteran outreach in Spartanburg County with our new “Spirit of the Spartan” award.
+At the ceremony in October of 2023, we will also recognize up to five individuals or businesses in the community that have gone above and beyond in supporting veterans, veteran families, and veteran outreach in Spartanburg County with our “Spirit of the Spartan” award.

 To nominate someone for the “Spirt of the Spartan” award, you must include examples of the nominee’s efforts and achievements.
 Please send those narratives, as well as a signed media release form, to the same address(es) listed above.

 The nominees for Spirit of the Spartan do not have to be veterans, but individuals and businesses cannot nominate themselves for this award.
 The deadline for nomination submission is the same as the one for the Hall of Heroes (July 31, 2023).Like the Hall of Heroes inductees, the Spirit of the Spartan recipients will not have to speak at the ceremony held in October of 2023.

 To see the inductees from the 2022 Hall of Heroes Ceremony, click here.